WebDevStudios/nextjs-wordpress-starter/README.md

 ## Backend Info (WordPress)

-A vanilla WordPress install hosted at [WP Engine](https://nextjs.wpengine.com).
-With the following plugins are installed
+A vanilla WordPress install hosted at [WP Engine](https://nextjs.wpengine.com) with the following plugins are installed:

 **Advanced Custom Fields Pro** - At WebDevStudios we leverage ACF to handle custom post meta and [ACF Blocks](https://www.advancedcustomfields.com/resources/blocks/).